 There are some other lesser popular formats of eBooks available on the market, and for your knowledge enhancement, we are mentioning some names from this segment.

 6. LRS, LRF, and LRX

 Sony, the technology giant, has developed LRS, LRF, and LXR for its eBook readers.
-These formats are not supported on other eBook readers because Sony has its proprietorship on these formats.
+These formats are not supported by other eBook readers because Sony has its proprietorship on these formats.

 These extensions are mainly for Broad Band eBook formats.
 Except for the LRS extension, the LXR format does not have any open standard.
 However, Sony has provided support with all three extensions for the ePub format of eBooks.

 Another famous eBook file format is FB2, developed in Russia.
-This format is capable of storing metadata within the file itself, which comes very handy in some cases.
-Readers love to use this format to store their favorite digital book because of its lesser-complicated conversion mechanism to other formats.
+This format is capable of storing metadata within the file itself, which comes in very handy in some cases.
+Readers love to use this format to store their favorite digital books because of its lesser-complicated conversion mechanism to other formats.

 The Microsoft Corporation developed this eBook format for its Microsoft Reader application users.
 This file format was DRM enabled.
 However, Microsoft decided not to continue with this eBook format anymore in 2011.
 After the discontinuation of this format, Microsoft also abandoned the Reader application.

 The ability of reflowing and formatting of text made this one of the most popular eBook file formats among readers.
 Furthermore, this format can retain special characters.
 This format of digital book file is compatible with almost any available eBook reader in the contemporary world.